iq-motion-control/iq-module-communication-doc/docs/manual/manual_pulsing.rst

 For this example, we are using 23-06 pulsing firmware v0.2.0 which can be found on the `23-06 product page <https://www.vertiq.co/23-06-g1>`_.
 To observe the difference with the module spinning with velocity based pulsing, connect your module without a propeller to Control Center.
 Go to the Testing tab and set Velocity to 100 rad/s.
 Then in the same tab, set Pulsing Velocity to 30 rad/s.
 This can be seen in the screenshot below.
 When the pulsing velocity is 0, you will hear the module spinning normally.
-When the pulsing velocity increases or decreses from 0, you will hear a stuttering or pulsing of the module.
+When the pulsing velocity increases or decreases from 0, you will hear a stuttering or pulsing of the module.

 .. figure:: ../_static/manual_images/pulsing/control_center_pulse_example.png
     :align: center